-If you’re new to Destiny 2 and need a bit more information about how this works, you’ll need to know that Xur is a special vendor who sells exotic weapons and armor.
+If you’re new to Destiny 2 and need a bit more information about how this works, you should know that Xur is a special vendor who sells exotic weapons and armor.
 Each week, he comes to the solar system with a slate of goods, including an exotic weapon and one piece of exotic armor for each character class.
-Lately, he’s also been carrying Fated Engrams, which guarantee players an exotic drop they don’t already have, from the collection of exotics from before the release of Forsaken.
-As of March 12, 2019, he also sells gear exclusive to Forsaken.
+As of The Witch Queen, he now stocks legendary armor and weapons and sells additional exotic weapons with random rolls every week.

 The trouble with Xur is finding him.
-We always know when Xur will show up — at the daily reset on Friday, so 10 a.m.
-Pacific, 1 p.m.
-Eastern.
-The question is where Xur is.
-While previously in Destiny 2, Xur’s location was marked on the map each weekend, he’s now unmarked and thus tougher to find each weekend.
-Here’s where you need to go to track down Xur, the Agent of the Nine, and everything you need to know about what he’s offering this week.
+We always know when Xur will show up — at the 10 a.m.
+PT/1 p.m.
+ET reset each Friday.
+The question is where Xur will be.
+Previously in Destiny 2, Xur’s location was marked on the map.
+He’s now unmarked and harder to find each weekend.
+Here’s where to go to track down Xur, the Agent of the Nine, as well as everything you need to know about what he’s offering this week.

 Xur is fortunately pretty easy to find this week.
 You can find him in the Tower over in the Hangar.
 Run to the right side of the map and run under the building housing Future War Cult.
 Head to the northern edge of the map and run up the flight of stairs there.
 You’ll find Xur hanging out right at the top of that first staircase, next to the next flight of stairs.